 - If you don’t have the time or will to DIY dry shampoo, you can purchase natural & zero waste products (but they will be more expensive).

-If you have any questions, or if I missed something, feel free to leave a comment below!
+If you have any questions, feel free to leave a comment below!